jnlongnecker/theQudzoo/src/content/adviceArticles/breakdown.md

 #### Must-Have

 -   Sparbine
 -   Carbide or above weaponry
 -   Steel tier or above equipment for every slot
 -   Glowsphere/Floating Glowsphere (if no Night Vision)

 #### Nice-to-Have

 -   Hologram Bracelet
 -   Elemental damage option
 -   Sower Seeds x30
 -   Stopsvalinn

 ### Skill Wishlist - Grit Gate

 -   Tinker I
 -   Disassemble
 -   Dual Wield
 -   Ambidexterity
 -   Shake It Off
 -   Meal Preparation
 -   Block
 -   Juke
 -   Mid-Level Weapon Skills

 ## Bethesda Susa (Level 18-26)

 At the third section of the game, I’m ready to rock through Bethesda Susa and enter the make-or-break point of my runs.
 Success in this section typically results in the success of the run.
 By this point I’m very in tune with my build and how powerful it feels.
 Weaker builds will result in me taking things slower and prolonging this section, while particularly powerful builds will result in me pushing the boundaries here and accessing parts of the map early.
 Once I’ve completed the prior section, this section starts off with completion of Decoding the Signal and gutting Bethesda Susa of all XP possible.
-From there, I will spend the rest of my time leveling up and preparing the A Call to Arms, typically in the 3 days of waiting during The Earl of Omonporch.
+From there, I will spend the rest of my time leveling up and preparing for A Call to Arms, typically in the 3 days of waiting during The Earl of Omonporch.
 I’ll explore any Historic Site below Deep Jungle tier sites, but it’s important here not to get too overconfident.
 Ooze sites in particular are extremely dangerous at this tier and should likely be avoided.

 ### Notable Enemies - Bethesda Susa